Mr-Coxall/Proxmox-Cluster-Setup/README.md

 - load it, setting your static IPs
 - come up with naming convention for each server (VPS-00), starting at zero (since ceph storage starts at 0)
 - confirm you can login to web interface (xxx.xxx.xxx.xxx:8006)

+## Initial Fixes on each Machine
+- run the [Proxmox Community: Post Install script](https://community-scripts.github.io/ProxmoxVE/scripts?id=post-pve-install) in the shell
+  - DO NOT disable HA!

 ## Create the Cluster
   - on the master node (not with the common IP, but its IP), select: